gummy bear expertise

 Late in 2012 and early in 2013, the FDA approved Gummy Bear implants from three of the largest, most professional pharmaceutical companies in the world: Sientra, Allergan and Mentor.
 The FDA’s endorsements are good news for all women considering breast surgery.
 And, professionally, the FDA seal of approval is a victory for Dr. Capizzi too.

 For nearly a decade, Dr. Capizzi has been the only North Carolina surgeon participating in a rigorous FDA coinvestigation of the Allergan Gummy Bear, the Natrelle® 410.
-During this time, Dr. Capizzi has placed over 800 Gummy Bears and honed his surgical technique.
-The cohesive nature of the Gummy Bear, the anatomical shape and the texture require an exact surgical technique – small incision, perfectly crafted pocket to accept the implant and often Acellular Dermis, a process akin to grafting, to create an internal bra or “scaffolding” to insure precise positioning and a pleasing silhouette over time.
+During this time, Dr. Capizzi has performed hundreds of Gummy Bear breast surgeries and honed his technique.
+The cohesive nature of the Gummy Bear, the anatomical shape and the texture require an exact surgical technique – small incision, perfectly crafted pocket to accept the implant and often the introduction of Seri, a natural material that acts like an internal bra or scaffold, to insure precise positioning and a pleasing silhouette over time.

 Dr. Capizzi finds that placement through breast crease or an inframammary incision is generally the preferred Gummy Bear placement technique.
 The Gummy Bear cannot be placed through underarm (transaxillary) or belly button (TUBA) incisions; the nipple areola approach is sometimes an option, depending on the size of the areola.
 With the optimum placement approach determined, during surgery Dr. Capizzi ensures that the implant fits like “hand in glove” to the pocket.
 This snug fit keeps the implant in place over time.
 Achieving this all-important precision fit is a specialized skill, not common among surgeons who have primarily placed traditional round gel implants